wp-plugins/microblog-poster/readme.txt

     1. To auto post updates through the Twitter API you'll need to create your own Twitter App here: https://apps.twitter.com/

-    2. Once, you have created your Twitter App you have to change its Access Level to be Read and Write.
+    2. Once you have created your Twitter App you have to change its Access Level to be Read and Write.
     Browse to the settings tab and click on 'Modify App Permissions'.
     Check the Access Level to be Read and Write.
 Save your Settings.

-    3. Once, this is done return to the API Keys tab, at the bottom you should have a button 'Create My Access token', please do it.
+    3. Once this is done return to the API Keys tab, at the bottom you should have a button 'Create My Access token', please do it.

     4. Now, on the API Keys tab you have all what you need,